 If you are new to the raw feeding diet, here are a few tips to help you start out.

-Transitioning your pets to raw is mostly trial and error.
+Transitioning your pets to raw is an easy process.

-These tips are only a starting point.
+These tips are a good starting point.
 Each dog has different energy requirements.
 Some breeds are more active than other breeds.
 Some just lay around the house all day long.

 80% muscle meat + 10% organ + 10% bone.

 You can feed this all at once or split it up during the day, it's your choice.
-If you notice your pet losing too much weight, then you should increase the pounds of meat.
-If you notice your pet gaining too much weight, then you should decrease the pounds.
+If you notice your pet losing too much weight, then you should increase the amount of meat.
+If you notice your pet gaining too much weight, then you should decrease.
 It all depends on how active your pet is.

 If your a bit scared about the bones....RAW bones are soft and digestible and fine to feed.
 NEVER FEED COOKED BONES, cooking makes the bone hard, brittle and undigestible...leaving the possibility of blockage and or ripping the stomach/intestines.
 Read more about bones and raw in the blog.